Arongil/Adventure/README.md

 ## Features

-* Play as mage or rogue
+* Play as mage, rogue, or paladin
 * Level up to learn new abilities
 * Explore three unique locations
 * Fight monsters and complete quests